-Indiana University will mark National Hispanic Heritage Month, which runs Sept.
-15 through Oct.
-15, with a host of programs and special activities on IU’s campuses and in surrounding communities.
+Indiana University will mark National Hispanic Heritage Month, which runs September 15 through October 15, with a host of programs and special activities on IU's campuses and surrounding communities.

-“IU's Latine students, faculty and staff are an integral part of this university, but I also hope that our community can use this occasion as a reminder to celebrate and learn about their heritage and culture throughout the entire year,” Wimbush adds.
+“IU's Latine students, faculty, and staff are an integral part of this university, but I also hope our community can use this occasion as a reminder to celebrate and learn about their heritage and culture throughout the entire year,” Wimbush adds.

-- Hispanic Heritage Month Fiesta – IU Kokomo will hold a fiesta celebration featuring mariachi musicians, dancing, free food and more on Sept.
-21 from 4:30–9:30 p.m. in Alumni Hall in the Kelley Student Center.
+- Hispanic Heritage Month Fiesta – IU Kokomo will hold a fiesta celebration featuring mariachi musicians, dancing, free food, and more on September 21 from 4:30–9:30 p.m. in Alumni Hall in the Kelley Student Center.

 - “Sabores de Mexico: Food Club” – IU Bloomington, September 24, 11 a.m. to 1 p.m.
 Learn the simple steps of creating delicious Mexican food from scratch using fresh ingredients.
 First session: corn tortillas and salsas.